Pnwcomputers/The-Computer-Handbook/Part V - Networking & Connectivity/Chapter 14 - Internet Troubleshooting/Chapter14-InternetTroubleshooting.md

 ### What's Next?

-In **Chapter 15**, we'll cover **Printer Setup and Troubleshooting**—the essential knowledge you need for professional installation and problem-solving for your peripherals.
+In [Chapter 15](../Chapter%2015%20-%20Printer%20and%20Peripheral%20Setup/Chapter15-PrinterandPeripheralSetup.md), we'll cover **Printer Setup and Troubleshooting**—the essential knowledge you need for professional installation and problem-solving for your peripherals.

 **Remember:** A well-configured network is the best security.
 Now that you've mastered connectivity, you're ready for the next level of security and networking.